Crucial WordPress Maintenance Tasks you need to Perform On a Regular Basis

 Controlling the comments on your site consists of three simple tasks.
 Here are the three tasks, which you can perform on a daily basis:

 Responding to comments is common courtesy.
 Besides, it is a great way to increase engagements on your site.
 Ignoring questions and leaving spam comments on your posts is not good.
 It leaves a bad impression to the users.
 Also, it may seem to them that either you are not listening to your audience.
 Or, you have abandoned your blog altogether.
 It is wiser to disable comments completely than to ignore them.Generally, comments management is crucial to your site.

 Optimize your Database

-To use WP Optimize just install and activate the plugin, and then click on the new WP dashboard menu option “WP-Optimize” at the bottom.
-You can use the default settings and click the big blue “Process” button to proceed and optimize your database.
-Remember to ensure that you have your database backed up in advance, just in case!
+To use WP-Optimizejust install and activate the plugin.
+Then, click on the new WP dashboard menu option “WP-Optimize” at the bottom.
+Nonetheless, you can use the default settings.
+To do so, click the big blue “Process” button to proceed and optimize your database.
+Remember to ensure that you have your database backed up in advance, just in case.